Sylvia L. Lewis, M.A.

 • West Los Angeles College – AA degree in Journalism/Communicative Studies

-The author's writing interests include scholarly theological books and articles, feature stories/editorials - journalism, religious poetry, inspirational novels, playwriting, essays, romance, children's books, and short stories.
+The author's writing interests include scholarly theological books and articles, journalistic feature stories/editorials, religious poetry, inspirational novels, playwriting, essays, romance, historical novels, children's books, and short stories.

-Previously-published work includes religious poetry in Aurora Literary Arts Magazine from 2008 – 2010 (“Praises,” “A Jewish Woman’s Poem,” and “When I Fall Prostrate, in Great Joy”), where she later worked as a Student Editor.
-Sylvia also has two unpublished literary works of poetry.
+Work previously published was religious poetry in Aurora Literary Arts Magazine from 2008 – 2010 (“Praises,” “A Jewish Woman’s Poem,” and “When I Fall Prostrate, in Great Joy”), where she later worked as a Student Editor.
+Lewis also holds two copyrights on unpublished religious poetry books.